-Particular policies and procedures on absences and makeup work are established for each class and are announced in writing at the beginning of the term.
-Each student is directly responsible to the individual professor for absences and for making up work missed.
-A student absent from class when a test is scheduled is entitled to a makeup test if evidence is presented to the instructor that absence was due to illness or death in the immediate family.
+A student absent from class when a test is scheduled is entitled to a makeup test if evidence is presented to the instructor that absence was due to a death in the immediate family.

 Official absences are granted to students required to miss class for University-sponsored events such as academic, athletics, performing groups, and student government groups.
 Commuting students are excused from classes during periods of time when the Weather Bureau has issued a weather advisory of hazardous driving conditions.
 For these absences, which must be authorized in advance by the Provost/Vice President for Academic Affairs, students are entitled to make up any work missed.